tomozilla/aiven-stripe/README.md

-### Multi-currency eCommerce web app
+# Multi-currency eCommerce web app

 This sample is a full stack web app built with RoR.
 This eCommerce app shows checkout and elemenets with Automatic Payment Methods.

-Prerequsite
+##Prerequsite
-1. Enable your accounts for Automatic Payment Methods Ask #automatic-payment-methods for more details.
+1. Enable your accounts for Automatic Payment Methods.
+Ask #automatic-payment-methods for more details.

 2. Install Ngrok for proxy.